CONTACT or DONATE to Us

-New Democracy articles often refer to the "ruling elite," the "corporate elite," "ruling class," or "upper class."
+New Democracy articles often refer to the "ruling elite," the "corporate elite," "ruling class," "plutocracy" or "upper class."
 Who exactly do we mean?
 Good question.

-A more thorough and scholarly answer is provided by sociology professor G. William Domhoff, who has researched this question for decades, and wrote a book titled Who rules America?
+A more thorough and scholarly answer is provided by sociology professor G. William Domhoff, who has researched this question for decades, and who wrote a book titled Who rules America?
 Domhoff describes the ruling class in great detail online here also.
 He writes in a Questions and Answers section: